Emmanuelkusiluka/EmmanuelKusiluka/README.md

 ## ⚙️ About Me
 A creator, problem-solver, a builder.
 Driven by the constant urge to take things apart, figure out how they work, and then make them better—faster, smarter and more efficient.
-Based in [Longo Street](https://www.google.com/maps/place/Longo+Street/@-6.8256116,39.2950284,17z/data=!3m1!4b1!4m6!3m5!1s0x185c4bc4b428bfab:0x6ca9d71d6eff796f!8m2!3d-6.8256116!4d39.2976033!16s%2Fg%2F11q2y0z3w_?entry=ttu), I'm focused on building scalable solutions, optimizing workflows, and automating as much as humanly possible.
+Based in [127.0.0.1](https://www.kijanicart.com), I'm focused on building scalable solutions, optimizing workflows, and automating as much as humanly possible.
 If there's a problem, there's a system waiting to be built.

 - Full-stack engineer with a love for cracking the back-end and the front-end in equal measure.
 - Fanatic about machine learning and data-driven decision-making.